inkyscope/WordScent/README.md

-# Morning by Morning: WordScent
+# Morning by Morning: WordSpice
 a personal take on words in bible(KJV and NIV)

 "The speech, the Word which establishes and binds together the fellowship, is accompanied by silence. ...
 We are silent **before** hearing the